Tumppi066/BIRDNEST-Reaktor-Answer/README.md

 > uvicorn api:app --port 8001

 in the /Backend folder.
+Then open the index.html file in your browser.

 If the intended use case is to publish the web app, it can be done with nginx, I have included it and it can be started by running nginx.exe
 # Screenshot